neon experiences (2026): After the big relaunch – is neon still worth it?

 Neon green” option

 For all those who want to do something good for the environment when paying by card, the card is available in unvarnished cherry wood (!) or recycled plastic.
 For every CHF 500 spent with the neon green card, neon plants a tree. neon green can be combined with all the plans presented above and costs an additional CHF 3 per month.
-You can find out more about neon’s green offer here.

 neon duo” option